 The following article is posted with permission from Wood Prairie Farm.

 Washington, D.C. – Eleven prominent law professors and 14 renowned organic, Biodynamic®, food safety and consumer non-profit organizations have filed separate briefs with the Court of Appeals for the Federal Circuit arguing farmers have the right to protect themselves from being accused of patent infringement by agricultural giant Monsanto.
 The brief by the law professors and the brief by the non-profit organizations were filed in support of the 75 family farmers, seed businesses, and agricultural organizations representing over 300,000 individuals and 4,500 farms that last year brought a protective legal action seeking a ruling that Monsanto could never sue them for patent infringement if they became contaminated by Monsanto's genetically modified seed.
 The case was dismissed by the district court in February 2012 and that dismissal is now pending review by the Court of Appeals.
-The plaintiffs recently filed their opening appeal brief
+The plaintiffs recently filed their opening appeal brief with the appeals court.

 “Monsanto continues to claim that Plaintiffs' concerns about being accused of patent infringement after being contaminated by Monsanto's transgenic seed are unsubstantiated and unjustified,” said attorney Dan Ravicher of the not-for-profit legal services organization Public Patent Foundation (PUBPAT), which represents the plaintiffs in the suit against Monsanto known as Organic Seed Growers and Trade Association et al. v Monsanto.
 “But now two impeccable groups have joined with Plaintiffs in explaining to the Court of Appeals how real and legitimate their concerns really are, especially since Monsanto continues to refuse to simply promise never to sue contaminated farmers for patent infringement.”